The Complete Guide to Setting Up Google Analytics Goals

 The value of your goals is straightforward when you've got an ecommerce site with monetary goals.
 But how exactly do you define value for other goals you might have, like lead generation or new subscribers?

-Giving value to your goals helps track your progress and ensures that you’re on track to success.
+Giving value to your goals helps track your progress and ensures that you're on track to success.
+Come up with a reasonable number that you'd like to aim toward for your KPIs, such as 50 email sign-ups per month or 100 new users on your homepage per week.

 By default, Google Analytics will give you reports based on per-session information.
 While this can be helpful, it also has the potential to skew your results in some instances.